Generalized period-index problem with an application to quadratic forms: Patching Preliminaries

 \section{Patching Preliminaries}

-Field patching is a technique developed by Harbater, Hartmann and Krashen in a series of papers to tackle arithmetic questions such as $u$-invariant, period-index problems and local global principles for principal homogenous spaces for semi-global fields.
+Field patching is a technique developed by Harbater, Hartmann and Krashen in a series of papers to tackle arithmetic questions such as $u$-invariant, period-index problems and local global principles for principal homogenous spaces over semiglobal fields.
 This will be our principal tool to prove Theorem \ref{MAIN1}.
 We will briefly describe the patching set-up in this section.
-We direct the reader to the Luxembourg notes of Harbater (See \cite{H13}).
+We direct the reader to the Luxembourg notes of Harbater (see \cite{H13}) for a reader-friendly account.
 Let $R$ be a complete discretely valued ring with parameter $t$, fraction field $K$ and residue field $k$.
 Let $F$ be the function field of a geometrically integral curve over $K$.
-Let $\mathcal{X}/\Spec(R)$ be a normal projective model of the curve.
-This is a two dimensional normal scheme with a flat projective morphism to $\Spec(R)$ and whose generic fibre is isomorphic to the curve over $K$.
-Let $X$ be the fibre of $\mathcal{X}$ over the maximal ideal of $R$.
-We call this fibre the special fibre of $\mathcal{X}$.
-Let $\mathcal{P}$ be a non-empty finite subset of closed points in $X$, including the points where irreducible components of $X$ meet.
-Let $\mathcal{U}$ be the set of irreducible components of $X \setminus \mathcal{P}$ with the reduced induced subscheme structure.
+Let $\mathscr{X}/\Spec{R}$ be a normal projective model of the curve.
+This is a two-dimensional normal scheme with a flat projective morphism to $\Spec{R}$ and whose generic fibre is isomorphic to the curve over $K$.
+The fibre over the closed point of $\Spec{R}$ is called the special fibre or the closed fibre of $\mathscr{X}$ and will be denoted by $\mathscr{X}_{k}$.
+Let $\mathcal{P}$ be a non-empty finite subset of closed points in $\mathscr{X}_{k}$, including the points where irreducible components of $\mathscr{X}_{k}$ meet.
+Let $\mathcal{U}$ be the set of irreducible components of $\mathscr{X}_{k} \setminus \mathcal{P}$.